 a.
-Sites with the following maximum building height under Clause 4.3 of the HLEP should comply with the maximum number of storeys in Table 4.2.1(a).
+Sites with the following maximum building height under Clause 4.3 of the HLEP should comply with the maximum number of storeys in Table 4.2.1-a.

-Table 4.2.1(a): Translation of Height to Storeys
+Table 4.2.1-a: Translation of height to storeys

 HLEP Area Maximum Building Height (m) Mixed Use Building Maximum Storeys (excluding basement carparking) Commercial Building Maximum Storeys (excluding basement carparking)

 1 8.5m 2 2

 K 10.5m 2 2

 М 12m 3 3

 N 14.5m 4 3

 01 16m 4 4

 O2 16.5m 5 4

 Q 20.5m 6 5

-S 23.5 7 6
+S 23.5m 7 6

 U 32.5m 10 8

-X 48m 15 12
+Χ 48m 15 12

 AA 72m 22 18

-- b.
-Basement car parking that protrudes more than 1 metre above existing ground level is counted as a storey. - c.
+- Basement car parking that protrudes more than 1 metre above existing ground level is counted as a storey. - c.
 A podium should be provided in accordance with the applicable Masterplan in Section 4.3.
-Where podium controls are not specified on a Masterplan, buildings should incorporate a podium that: - presents a human scale at the street frontage, - incorporates commercial floor space, - has a maximum height of 8.5 metres (2 storeys), - incorporates a minimum setback of 3 metres from podium facades for upper levels facing a primary or secondary street, and e.
-The maximum floor space ratio for business lands shall be in accordance with the HLEP Floor Space Ratio Map as follows:
+Where podium controls are not specified on a Masterplan, buildings should incorporate a podium that: - presents a human scale at the street frontage, - incorporates commercial floor space, - has a maximum height of 8.5 metres (2 storeys), - incorporates a minimum setback of 3 metres from podium facades for upper levels facing a primary or secondary street, and - has an active frontage to the public domain.

-- has an active frontage to the public domain. - d.
+d.
 A transition in building height should be provided at sensitive interface areas adjacent to heritage items.